What you need to know about WTF Just Happened Today?

 WTF Member Forum: The WTF Member Forum is a community that exists 24/7/365 to discuss the news, coordinate actions, share perspectives, and connect with likeminded people.
 It’s a Discourse community hub, which is amazing, free, and open sourced.
 It needs to be hosted somewhere, however.
 The provider of choice is Digital Ocean.
 Monthly Cost: ~$20

 News Subscriptions: Quality journalism ain’t free.
-I have subscriptions to the New York Times, Washington Post, Wall Street Journal, and a few others.
-Monthly Cost: ~$75
+I have subscriptions to the New York Times, Washington Post, Wall Street Journal, Bloomberg, The Atlantic, and a few others.
+Monthly Cost: ~$100

-Freelancers: Being your own boss is great, but nothing gets done if I take a day off.
-To hire a freelance writer/editor and social media editor to help write and produce WTFJHT when I’m unable to costs about $200-$250/day all-in.
+Freelancers: Being your own boss is great, but nothing gets done if you take a day off.
+I utilize a network of freelance writer/editors, social media editors, and various jack-of-all-trade help to step in and write and produce WTFJHT when I’m unable to (or when I just need some help).
+While the actual costs are variable and spread out over the course of a year, the effective cost is about $100-$150/day all-in.
 Monthly Cost: ~$3000

-1-3 hours community management and social media distribution on Twitter and Facebook
+1-2 hours community management and social media distribution

-Risk Adjustment: Quitting a salaried job that included full benefits to run a blog/newsletter that’s supported entirely by an optional, pay-whatever-you-want contribution model comes with substantial risk.
+Risk Adjustment: Quitting a salaried job that included full benefits to run a blog and newsletter that’s supported entirely by optional, pay-whatever-you-want memberships comes with substantial personal and professional risk.
 While I’m prepared to experience some variable income, I’m not prepared to run WTFJHT at a loss for an extended period of time.
-This risk adjustment is also responsible for covering things like personal health care, taxes, and various who-knows-wtf fees that come with the territory.
-Monthly cost: 15% of total cost
+I’ve also disrupted a career, so who knows what I’ll do after WTF or how long it’ll take to figure that out.
+This risk adjustment is also responsible for covering cash flow issues and various hard costs, like personal health care, quarterly taxes, and the unknown who-knows-wtf fees that come with running your own business.
+Monthly cost: 15% of total

 TOTAL MONTHLY COST:

 As you can see, nobody is getting rich here.
-It’s not like there’s a WTF 401(k) plan, paid time off, sick leave, or corporate perks, let alone full-time employees.
+It’s not like there’s a WTF 401(k) plan, vacation benfits, paid sick leave, or other perks, let alone full-time employees.
 The truth is that while it’s nice to work from home, it’s also lonely.
-Someday I’d like to afford a desk at a co-working space.
+Someday I’d like to afford coworkers and an office that’s not in my basement.

 I hope this transparency addresses any concerns you may have and demonstrates why your support is critical to keeping WTF Just Happened Today going strong.
 So, please become a member today.